 Needing to reinvent himself, Ken struggled to discover a passion that might provide much-needed purpose and direction.
 Years earlier, he penned articles for the Hewes Highlander Junior High school paper in Tustin, California.
 Later, he wrote poems to entertain his high school buddies; one creative missive got him suspended from Foothill High.
 An English professor at ASU, Ms. Chambers, scribed a note suggesting Ken had “potential” as a writer, a polite way to say he wasn’t receiving an A (that would require attending all his classes), but it was a message he never forgot.
 After graduating with a business degree, Ken read just one fiction book over the next twenty-five years, stupidly convinced that only non-fiction was worthy of precious idle time.

-After the accident that altered the course of his life, Ken took writing seriously, extraordinarily so.
-Though it took him two years to write two pages, he one day forced himself to tell a story using speech-to-text software; those pages became the first paragraphs of his memoir and a psychological thriller.
+After the accident that altered his life, Ken took writing seriously, extraordinarily so.
+Though it took him two years to write two pages, he one day forced himself to tell a story using speech-to-text software; those words became the first paragraphs of his memoir and a psychological thriller.
 His wife often lectured him on staying up too late, a habit affecting his already diminished energy due to his disease.
 But when people discover their deepest passions, they ask themselves how and why they lived their lives without pursuing them earlier.
 Thus it was with Ken’s burgeoning writing career.
-Author Malcolm Gladwell wrote a bestseller arguing it takes 10,000 hours to achieve mastery of a new field.
+Author Malcolm Gladwell wrote a bestseller arguing that it takes 10,000 hours to achieve mastery of a new field.
 Ken is unsure if 10,000 or 7000 or 5000 is the correct number, but he agrees it is in the thousands.
 He considers himself fortunate because he enjoys every step of his author journey.

-Eagle Bay, a dark psychological thriller set on the Oregon Coast, its pages chock-full of mystery, murder, and duplicity, is scheduled for release in spring 2023.
+Eagle Bay, a dark psychological thriller set on the Oregon Coast, its pages chock-full of mystery and duplicity, is scheduled for release in spring 2023.
 The Emerald Cross, a second thriller pitting an ex-Green Beret hero and his female Army comrade against a Mexican drug lord and cartel, will follow in summer 2023.
 Stand Up, a memoir of disease, family, faith & hope, was Ken’s first book, released in 2018.
 He is currently working on two other manuscripts he hopes will enthrall readers.